 1Progress determined by the B.B.A.
 RMI program director or RCB advising.
 Students may not receive the scholarship for more than two years.

 2 Students offered RMI merit-based scholarships of greater value than the enrollment-based scholarship will only be awarded the higher value merit-based scholarship (i.e., not both).

 Each year, the RMI department awards dozens of merit-based scholarships collectively worth hundreds of thousands of dollars to undergraduate RMI and actuarial science majors and pre-majors.

 Applications for these merit-based scholarships are posted here at the beginning of the spring semester every year.

 Students should complete the Merit-Based Scholarship Application and submit the form online.
 Students who have not previously received a scholarship from the department should provide information and materials as an attachment in PDF format.
-You only need to submit one application to be considered for all merit-based scholarships offered by the Department of Risk Management & Insurance.
+You only need to submit one application to be considered for all merit-based scholarships offered by the Maurice R. Greenberg School of Risk Science.
 New scholarship applicants are required to provide official SAT, GMAT, or other comparable test scores, as well as a 200- to 300-word essay.